J. L. Mackie

 John Leslie Mackie FBA (25 August 1917 – 12 December 1981) was an Australian philosopher.
-He made significant contributions to the philosophy of religion, metaphysics, and the philosophy of language.
+He made significant contributions to ethics, the philosophy of religion, metaphysics, and the philosophy of language.
 Mackie had influential views on metaethics, including his defence of moral scepticism and his sophisticated defence of atheism.
 He wrote six books.
 His most widely known, Ethics: Inventing Right and Wrong (1977), opens by boldly stating, "There are no objective values."
 It goes on to argue that because of this, ethics must be invented rather than discovered.

 His posthumously published The Miracle of Theism: Arguments For and Against the Existence of God (1982) has been called a tour de force in contemporary analytic philosophy.
 The atheist philosopher Kai Nielsen described it as "one of the most, probably the most, distinguished articulation of an atheistic point of view given in the twentieth century."
-In 1980 Time magazine described him as "perhaps the ablest of today's atheistic philosophers."
+In 1980, Time magazine described him as "perhaps the ablest of today's atheistic philosophers".

 Life

 Mackie was born 25 August 1917 in Killara, Sydney, son of Alexander Mackie, professor of education at the University of Sydney and principal of the Sydney Teachers College, influential in the educational system of New South Wales. and Annie Burnett (née Duncan), who was a schoolteacher.
+In his youth Mackie went to Knox Grammar School in Sydney and graduated with dux.

 Mackie graduated from the University of Sydney in 1938 after studying under John Anderson, sharing the medal in philosophy with Harold Glass.
 Mackie received the Wentworth Travelling Fellowship to study greats at Oriel College, Oxford, where he graduated with first-class honours in 1940.

 During the Second World War Mackie served with the Royal Electrical and Mechanical Engineers in the Middle East and Italy, and was mentioned in dispatches.
 He was professor of philosophy at the University of Otago in New Zealand from 1955 to 1959 and succeeded Anderson as the Challis Professor of philosophy at the University of Sydney from 1959 to 1963.
 In 1963, he moved to the United Kingdom, becoming the inaugural holder of the chair of philosophy in the University of York, a position he held until 1967, when he was elected a fellow of University College, Oxford, where he served as praelector.
 In 1969, he gave a lecture, "What's Really Wrong with Phenomenalism?", at the British Academy as part of its annual Philosophical Lectures series.
 In 1974, he became a fellow of the British Academy.

 Mackie died in Oxford on 12 December 1981.